Rolex46/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
- a script that removes all letters c and C from input
+ a script that reverse its input